ubc-library-rc/digital-exhibits-survey/content/digital-storytelling-tools.md

 ### How to Build a Timeline

 In order to make a timeline, you’ll need to create a spreadsheet using the template provided by KnightLab.
-Follow the directions on the Knight Lab website http://timeline.knightlab.com/.
+Follow the directions on the Knight Lab website <a href="http://timeline.knightlab.com/">http://timeline.knightlab.com</a>

 ## Sharing Timelines and Storymaps